Construction sites during the coronavirus emergency

-As a result of the current restrictions to daily life that have been put in place by the Government, many people are now working from home, where they can, including a large number from across the sports and play industry.
-So far, the Government’s advice is that external construction projects are allowed to continue, but only if it is possible for contractors to comply with the official guidance on social distancing and the procedures for the safe operation of sites.
+As a result of the current emergency situation, many people are now working from home, where they can, including a large number from across the sports and play industry.
+So far, the UK Government’s advice is that external construction projects are allowed to continue, but only if it is possible for contractors to comply with the official guidance on social distancing and the procedures for the safe operation of sites.

 This is a very considerable challenge, both for the specialist work that take place on site to build and maintain sports and play facilities, and for the industry’s workforce as people travel to and from the various projects on which they are employed.
-Added to that, the industry is now experiencing increasing difficulties in obtaining the supplies of materials and products that are essential to deliver projects, and clients should be aware that a great many projects are having to be suspended for the time being.
+Added to that, the industry is also experiencing difficulties in obtaining the supplies of materials and products that are essential to deliver projects, and clients should be aware that a great many projects have had to be suspended for the time being.
 We would advise any clients that may be affected to discuss their own situation with the individual contractor (or contractors) that they have engaged.

 We would also refer you to the special section of the Sport England website that provides an update on the coronavirus situation.
-As well as information about how Sport England is working to support the sector, there is useful advice about keeping active. https://www.sportengland.org/news/coronavirus-information-sector
+As well as information about how Sport England is working to support the sector, and the recently announced £195 million package, there is useful advice about keeping active. https://www.sportengland.org/news/coronavirus-information-sector